Definitions

 • In those weighing less as compared to those weighing more

 For examples of incapacitated sexual contact, visit Does This Count?
-Incapacitation (link).
+Incapacitation.

 Stalking

-Under University policy (link), stalking means to engage in conduct directed at a specific person that would cause a reasonable individual to fear for their safety or the safety of others, or suffer substantial emotional distress.
+Under University policy, stalking means to engage in conduct directed at a specific person knowing or consciously disregarding a substantial and unjustifiable risk that the course of conduct would cause a reasonable individual to fear for their safety or the safety of others, or suffer substantial emotional distress.

 There are many behaviors that may be considered stalking, including the following: